Public assistance and government benefits from DHS in Pennsylvania.

-Burial and Cremation Services Payment – Cash assistance can be provided for paying for cremation and burial costs by the Pennsylvania Department of Public Welfare.
+Burial and Cremation Services Payment – Cash assistance can be provided for paying for cremation and burial costs by the Pennsylvania Department of Human Services.
 This program can help individuals who were found to be eligible for cash assistance prior to death, people who have received Supplemental Security Income or SSI, and some qualified nursing home residents.

-Pennsylvania emergency cash assistance – Various public programs are offered for people who can’t work because of a disability, or who do not earn enough money to support themselves or their family.
-Some families may be qualified to receive short term cash assistance from the Department of Public Welfare.
+Pennsylvania DHS emergency cash assistance – Various public programs are offered for people who can’t work because of a disability, or who do not earn enough money to support themselves or their family.
+Some families may be qualified to receive short term cash assistance from the Department of Human Services.

 Temporary Assistance for Needy Families (TANF) may be offered to qualified individuals.
 This resource is focused on people who are trying to move to independence, and it is really focused on low income people who need help to become independent, including pregnant woman, children, and others.
 TANF is technically a short term cash assistance program.

 General Assistance is a little more wide ranging.
 It is paid for directly by the state of Pennsylvania.
-The Department of Public Welfare's financial assistance program can help certain individuals and lower income families who do not qualify for the federally funded Temporary Assistance for Needy Families benefit which is referenced above.
+The Department of Human Services financial assistance program can help certain individuals and lower income families who do not qualify for the federally funded Temporary Assistance for Needy Families benefit which is referenced above.
+There may be government grants for the disabled, elderly and others.
 General assistance can provide funds and financial assistance with a focus on those who have a temporary disability or a medical emergency.

 Self-sufficiency can be provided by the Diversion and Moving to Independence program which is offered by the state.
 This resource is dedicated to helping Pennsylvania's low-income families and individuals become independent over the short to long term.
 Diversion is a way for low to moderate income families to choose short-term crisis type help rather than long-term ongoing cash assistance through the government funded Temporary Assistance for Needy Families (TANF) program.